-Sometimes hand-written cards can be stressful, so it is perfectly okay to email out electronic invitations.
-Individuals are able to RSVP much easier, as well.
-This not only saves you time but also makes things easier for your guests, but this is great for the environment!
+Sometimes handwritten cards can be stressful, so it is perfectly okay to email out electronic invitations.
+Individuals are able to RSVP much more easily, as well.
+This not only saves you time but also makes things easier for your guests.

 Simple appetizers and desserts

 Alcohol is not required at holiday parties, especially when people are driving.
-Alcohol is expensive to purchase and can a lot of headaches for the host and the guests.
-Throw an alcohol-free party but provide festive drinks such as eggnog, spiced cider, and hot chocolate.
+Alcohol is expensive to purchase and can create headaches for the host and the guests.
+Throw an alcohol-free party but provide festive drinks such as eggnog, spiced cider and hot chocolate.

 Don’t forget the holiday music

 Almost everyone knows all of the classic Christmas tunes, so make a playlist of your favorite holiday songs.

 As hosts, we often become so bogged down in the holiday event planning and making sure everyone is enjoying the party, that we often forget to sit back, socialize and have a great time.
 Holiday event planning can be incredibly stressful and can leave us feeling exhausted and overwhelmed.
 Make sure to spend time enjoying yourself at the party and ask for help if you feel overwhelmed with the planning process.

 If you or someone you know is feeling overwhelmed by the holiday season, contact us at Discovery Mood and Anxiety Program.
 We’re here for you when you need a place to turn.

 Kristen Fuller, M.D., is a clinical content writer and enjoys writing about evidence-based topics in the cutting-edge world of mental health and addiction medicine.
 She is a family medicine physician and author who also teaches and contributes to medicine board education.
 Her passion lies within educating the public on preventable diseases, including mental health disorders and the stigma associated with them.
 She is also an outdoor activist and spends most of her free time empowering other women to get outside into the backcountry.